 This latest item of the Ultraboost uses a Primeknit+ upper, one of the most comfortable upper materials you’ll ever have in a running shoe.
 Primeknit+ is a one-piece knitted fabric, which offers a sock-like fit and helps prevent friction and rubbing of the skin.

-The GEL-Kayano 27 is the flagship stability running shoe of ASICS.
+The GEL-Kayano 28 is the flagship stability running shoe of ASICS.
 Although it is most suitable for those who have overpronation and flat feet, it also offers excellent support for people who seek neutral cushioning.
-The stabilizing features in ASICS GEL-Kayano 27 can also help prevent knee pain.
+In fact, this new model feels softer and more flexible than its predecessor.

-This running shoe has a comfortable 10 mm heel-to-toe drop, which is gentle on your foot, ankle, Achilles, and calf.
-This latest item of the GEL-Kayano has Rearfoot and Forefoot GEL technology, which reduces impact during the heel strike and toe-off phases and prepares your foot for a smooth transition.
+ASICS GEL-Kayano 28 has a comfortable 10 mm heel-to-toe drop, which is gentle on your foot, ankle, Achilles, and calf.
+This new model of the GEL-Kayano has Rearfoot and Forefoot GEL technology, which reduces impact during the heel strike and toe-off phases and prepares your foot for a smooth transition.
 It has a new FLYTEFOAM technology, a midsole foam cushion designed to deliver more cushioning on an extremely lightweight material.

 – Brooks Glycerin 19 –